danielcspaiva/calendar/README.md

 ## Observations

 - The free tier of the OpenWeather API only provides a 5 day weather forecast, so the application will only be able to show weather forecast for the following 5 days.
+- This project is focused in the front-end only, therefore the content will not persist after you visit the app and you will be presented with mocked content.

 ### Built With:

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.